reactjs/react.dev/content/blog/2015-12-18-react-components-elements-and-instances.md

   }
 }

-// React: ...And Form told me this...
+// React:… And Form told me this…
 {
   type: Button,
   props: {